linked-db/linked-ql/README.md

 A typical use case is:

-* An app runs on the browser main thread
+* An app runs on the browser's main thread
 * A LinkedQL instance (backed by IndexedDB) runs in a web worker

 ---